LandazuriPaul/macos-dotfiles/.dotfiles-docs/OPTIONAL.md

 Once your installation is complete, there are still some useful scripts that you might want to run to have your OS utterly ready.

 - Change the default directory for your screenshots:

   ```sh
   mkdir -p ~/Pictures/Screenshots/ # Create the screenshot directory
   defaults write com.apple.screencapture location ~/Pictures/Screenshots # Define your new directory as the screenshot destination
   ```

+- Service to toggle on/off the microphone: [https://medium.com/macoclock/how-in-the-bleep-do-i-mute-my-mic-anywhere-on-macos-d2fa1185b13](https://medium.com/macoclock/how-in-the-bleep-do-i-mute-my-mic-anywhere-on-macos-d2fa1185b13).
+  Then you can assign a shortcut to this service in the System Preferences > Keyboard > Shortcuts > Services